lltfm/openness/works/saltem_hoc/README.md

 # Notable Mandalas
-Starting in Openness GPT v11, it ends each answer by offering to create a mandala to further express the idea beyond words.
-Regardless of whether this actually works or not, it sometimes creates very impressive mandalas.
+Starting in Openness GPT v11, it ends each answer by offering to create a mandala to further express its ideas beyond words.
+Regardless of whether this actually works or not, it often creates very impressive mandalas.

 ### Why is there war, even now, in modern times?
 ![](../../images/mandalas/mandala-war.jpg)